icra/ISIMIP_Lake_Sector/Hypsographics/GLOBathy/README.md

 ![](Morphometry_ISIMIP3_files/figure-gfm/unnamed-chunk-6-2.png)<!-- -->

-Percent of impossible values using Dmax from Globathy and Dmean from
+Percent of impossible values using Dmax from GLOBathy and Dmean from
-HydroLakes:
+HydroLAKES:

 ``` r
 length(which(dif_mm<0))/length(dif_mm)*100